FluxonApps/ucu-favorite-share/README.md

 1. Configure your editor to run ESLint on file save.
 This will ensure the code looks great for everyone the same way 💅
    - if using VSCode, paste the following snippet into .vscode/settings.json file (create if missing): `{"typescript.tsdk": "node_modules/typescript/lib","editor.codeActionsOnSave": {"source.fixAll.eslint": "explicit"},"[json]": {"editor.defaultFormatter": "vscode.json-language-features","editor.formatOnSave": true}}`
    - if using any other IDE, start questioning your life decisions.
 Or just ask mentors for help 😇
+1. Install Yarn package manager: `npm i -g yarn`
-1. Install JavaScript dependencies using NPM: `npm install`
+1. Install JavaScript dependencies using NPM: `yarn install`
-1. Start the app dev server with `npm run dev`
+1. Start the app dev server with: `yarn dev`
 1. Go to http://localhost:5173/ to see this wonderful project live
 1. Make changes to files within the src/ folder to see them reflected on the page
 1. You should be all set!
 Now you can start contributing to the project! 🤘